 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland.
 Isaiah 43:19

-The Mission Future for schools in the Southeastern District is filled with potential new beginnings for Open Arms Child Development programs, elementary and high schools.
-We anticipate beginning at least 6 new school ministries in the near future.
+The Mission Future for schools in the Southeastern District is filled with potential new beginnings for Child Development Center programs, preschool, elementary, and high schools.
 This means the ongoing opportunity to reach into our communities with the Gospel of Jesus is astounding!
 Remember these new mission starts in your prayers and chapels.
 If you are interested in helping to support a new school ministry, let me know.
 It would be great to have classrooms of children praying for the start of something new!